 There are three free lots.
-We have a lot located directly next to our patio that we share with Spiral Diner.
+We have a lot located directly next to our patio that we share with La Comida.
 In the alley behind the restaurant, we share a large lot with our neighboring restaurant, Beckley 1115.
 This marked lot is accessible in the alley behind us, in between Beckley 1115 and Beatrice.
 You can also turn onto Ballard Street from El Dorado, and the lot will be on the right hand side.
 You may also park on the newly paved, larger lot next to Beckley 1115.

 We have good relationships with our neighbors.
 We support them.
 They support us.
 The parking lots are for patrons at any of these concepts.